gagandeep/Web-Architecture-Evolution/README.md

 1. Pre-Hadoop Era
 2. Post-Hadoop Era (Big-Data Era)

-Who is the Author?
+##Who is the Author?
 Gagandeep Singh is the Author of this unfinished book.
+He has 10 years of experience in the industry.
+He has done couple of startups of his own and also served as VP of Technology in Education startup.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzMzU0OTc5LC0xNDM5NTYwNDRdfQ==
+eyJoaXN0b3J5IjpbNTk0NzUyMjM3LC0xNDM5NTYwNDRdfQ==
 -->